cwedgwood/certbot-aws/README.md

                 --agree-tos -m user@example.com

-It is important to persist `/etc/letsencrypt` from inside the container - it contains the files you want to make use of.
+It is important to persist `/etc/letsencrypt` from inside the container - it contains the files you want to make use of such as your certificates.
+It's a good idea to also persist `/var/log/letsencrypt` as well, those files will contain useful information when things go wrong.

 ### To renew ###